joel-fuentes-git/hackathons-and-talks/README.md

 Event designed for AI engineers, product leaders, and founders building in the voice space or interested in how AI is being applied to complex, real-world industries.

-### FINM 38800: Personas within Parameters: Fine-Tuning Lightweight Agents for Market Simulation and Emergent Dynamics with Joel Fuentes
+### FINM 38800: Personas within Parameters: Fine-Tuning Lightweight Agents for Market Simulation and Emergent Dynamics with Joel Fuentes, PhD

 I was a guest speaker in the University of Chicago's Financial Mathematics seminar course.
 Codebase and presentation materials can be found here: https://github.com/joel-fuentes-git/ucfinmath